simonavrillon/MUedit/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=simonavrillon/MUedit&project=https://github.com/simonavrillon/MUedit/blob/main/MUedit.prj)

 We provide a step-by-step protocol (User_manual.pdf) to facilitate the implementation of MUedit in any experimental settings.
-You can also read our paper that describes the method, the main steps of the experiments, and the capability boundaries of the app (https://pubmed.ncbi.nlm.nih.gov/38761514/).
+You can also read our paper that describes the method, the main steps of the experiments, and the capabilities of the app (https://pubmed.ncbi.nlm.nih.gov/38761514/).

 You can download the data presented in the paper at https://figshare.com/projects/Data_for_MUedit/172314